coolsamson7/service/README.md

 which return a list of service instances and supported channels.

 It is up to a concrete channel if ( client side ) loadbalancing is supported or not.
-The current implementation simply talks to the first address ( as long as alive )

-Channels will automaticylly adjist to changes on the topology.
+Channels will automatically adjust to changes in the topology which is usually detected by failing heartbeats.

 ## Features